Modified Wave Operators for the Wave-Klein-Gordon System: Energy Estimates for Wave Equation

-\begin{remark} It seems that we can directly apply nonlinear estimates to obtain the desired result.
-However, this is not available since nonlinear estimate does not have sufficient time decay and $k^+$ decay, so we have to redo the estimates term by term.
+\begin{remark} It seems that we can directly apply nonlinear estimates in Lemma \ref{s lemma 1}, Lemma \ref{s lemma 2} and Lemma \ref{s lemma 3} to obtain the desired result.
+However, this is not always workable since nonlinear estimates do not have sufficient time decay and $k^+$ weight, so we have to redo the estimates term by term.
 In particular, the time integral will play a key role. \end{remark}